Promoting parent involvement in young

 WHO estimates that by 2015 road traffic injuries will be the leading health burden for children over age 5 in developing countries.
 These nations can benefit from decades of lessons already learned in the U.S. These include basic infrastructure development, such as motor vehicle safety regulations and new car assessment programs, as well as theoretically-driven, evidence-based methods to create a culture of traffic safety.

-CIRP has been a leader in pediatric road safety research for the past decade and regularly participates in global conversations on the topic.
-Here are some recent highlights:
+CIRP has been a leader in road safety for children research for the past decade and regularly participates in global conversations on road safety for children.
+Here are some recent highlights of CIRP's global road safety for children involvement:

 - In August 2012, a child passenger safety-focused editorial by CIRP's Mark Zonfrillo, MD, MSCE, Dennis Durbin, MD, MSCE, and Flaura Winston, MD, PhD was published in Jornal de Pediatria, the official publication of the Brazilian Society of Pediatrics.